wacfwru/resources/vehicles/readme.md

 We use an electronic form for entering the budget number to which the vehicle mileage should be charged and the beginning and ending mileage.
 Please follow these steps for entering the appropriate information **before you begin driving**..

-**STEP 1**.
+#### STEP 1

 Each vehicle clipboard has the following QR code, which contains a link to the electronic mileage log:

 ![](pics/WACFWRU_vehicle_log.png)